Real Italian Food Near International Drive Hotels

 Close to Every Major I-Drive Hotel

 You do not need to wander the I-Drive sidewalks looking for a restaurant.
-Ciao Italia is a short drive from virtually every hotel on the strip:
+Ciao Italia is 5 minutes from virtually every hotel on the strip:

 The drive takes you off the main corridor and into a neighborhood that feels nothing like the tourist strip.
 When you park in the free lot and walk in, you immediately understand why locals have been coming here for over 35 years.